Kōshin-an: Entrance and garden

-Originally, This poem was written in a hanging scroll in the house.
+Originally, this poem was written in a hanging scroll in the house.
 Chodō took white ume blossom planted in front of the retreat Kōshin-an in this poem.

 Wisteria, originally planted 250 years ago and provided shade in his time, is full bloom around the end of April.
-There is a stone statue of Jizō stands looking over the garden.
+There is a stone statue of Jizō which stands looking over the garden.